sbrzz/sbrzz.github.io/_posts/2025-11-28-hand-crafted-iqa.md

 <h2> The research topic </h2>

-Image Quality Assessment (IQA) is a branch of computer science - specifically computer vision - devoted to research and development of algorithms to evaluate human-perceived quality of digital images.
+Image Quality Assessment (IQA) is a branch of computer vision focused on developing algorithms that estimate the quality of digital images as perceived by humans.

 Why quality of digital images needs to be evaluated?

 The interest in evaluating quality comes from increasing demand of digital contents.
 This leads digital media providers like e.g. Meta (just to cite one) to find ways to increase the quality of services.

 What affects the quality of an image?